Ray Guy

-William Ray Guy (December 22, 1949 – November 3, 2022) was an American professional football player who was a punter for the Oakland / Los Angeles Raiders of the National Football League (NFL).
-Guy was a first-team All-American selection in 1972 as a senior for the Southern Miss Golden Eagles, and was the first pure punter ever to be drafted in the first round of the NFL Draft, when the Oakland Raiders selected him with the 23rd overall pick in 1973.
+William Ray Guy (December 22, 1949 – November 3, 2022) was an American professional football punter who played for the Oakland / Los Angeles Raiders of the National Football League (NFL).
+Guy was a first-team All-American selection in 1972 as a senior for the Southern Miss Golden Eagles, and is the only pure punter ever to be drafted in the first round of the NFL draft, when the Raiders selected him with the 23rd overall pick in the 1973 NFL draft.
 He won three Super Bowls with the Raiders.
 Guy was elected to both the College Football Hall of Fame and the Pro Football Hall of Fame in 2014.
 An eight-time All-Pro, Guy is widely considered to be the greatest punter of all time.

 With his induction to the Hall of Fame on August 2, 2014, he became the first pure punter to be so honored.

 Early life

 Guy attended Thomson High School in Thomson, Georgia, where he was a four-sport star.
 Playing quarterback, safety, linebacker, and tailback, aside from kicking and punting duties, Guy led Thomson to the Georgia Class A state football championships in 1967 and 1968.
 Guy averaged 49.7 yards per punt in 1968.
 Playing basketball, Guy scored 39 points in a Thomson basketball game the day after the 1968 state championship football game, with no practice.
 In baseball, Guy pitched a 15-inning scoreless game for Thomson in the state playoff semifinals in 1969.
-He was also a member of the track team.
+He was also a member of the track team, competing in discus and triple jump.

 College career

 Guy was both a punter and a placekicker at the University of Southern Mississippi, once kicking a then-NCAA record 61-yard field goal in a snowstorm during a game in Utah.
 In 1972, he kicked a 93-yard punt in a game against the University of Mississippi.
 He led the nation with an average of 46.2 yards per punt, earning him first-team All-American honors from the Football Writers Association of America.
 After his senior season, Guy was named most valuable player of the 1972 Chicago College All-Star Game, in which an all-star team of college seniors played the current Super Bowl champion.
-His career average of 44.7 yards per punt is still a school record.
+His career average of 44.7 yards per punt is a school record.
 He was also a starting safety at Southern Miss; during his senior season, he set a single-season school record with eight interceptions and was named an All-American defensive back by the Walter Camp Football Foundation.

-Guy continued playing baseball at Southern Miss, striking out 266 in 200 innings and pitching a no-hitter.
+Guy also played baseball at Southern Miss, striking out 266 in 200 innings and pitching a no-hitter.